eladc/pylotto/README.md

 To run the program run "python pylotto.py [argument]"

+Pylotto only output statistics about recent draws.
-The output will appear in the folder of the selected type of game.
+The output will appear as a VSV file in the folder of the selected type of game.